Sicily: Sports

 The most popular sport in Sicily is football, which came to the fore in the late 19th century under the influence of the English.
 Some of the oldest football clubs in Italy are from Sicily: the three most successful are Palermo, Catania, and Messina, which have played 29, 17 and 5 seasons in the Serie A respectively.
 No club from Sicily has ever won Serie A, but football is still deeply embedded in local culture and all over Sicily most towns have a representative team.

 Palermo and Catania have a heated rivalry and compete in the Sicilian derby together.
 Palermo is the only team in Sicily to have played on the European stage, in the UEFA Cup.
 In the island, the most noted footballer is Salvatore Schillaci, who won the Golden Boot at the 1990 FIFA World Cup with Italy.
 Other noted players include Giuseppe Furino, Pietro Anastasi, Francesco Coco, Christian Riganò, and Roberto Galia.
 There have also been some noted managers from the island, such as Carmelo Di Bella and Franco Scoglio.

 Although football is the most popular sport in Sicily, the island also has participants in other fields.
 Amatori Catania have competed in the top Italian national rugby union league called National Championship of Excellence.
 They have even participated at the European level in the European Challenge Cup.
 Competing in the basketball variation of Serie A is Orlandina Basket from Capo d'Orlando in the province of Messina, where the sport has a reasonable following.
 Various other sports that are played to some extent include volleyball, handball, and water polo.
 Previously, in motorsport, Sicily held the prominent Targa Florio sports car race that took place in the Madonie Mountains, with the start-finish line in Cerda.
-The event was started in 1906 by Sicilian industrialist and automobile enthusiast Vincenzo Florio, and ran until it was canceled due to safety concerns in 1977.
+The event was started in 1906 by Sicilian industrialist and automobile enthusiast Vincenzo Florio, and ran until it was cancelled due to safety concerns in 1977.

 From 28 September to 9 October 2005 Trapani was the location of Acts 8 and 9 of the Louis Vuitton Cup.
 This sailing race featured, among other entrants, all boats that took part in the 2007 America's Cup.